rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/faqs.md

 - How can I backup my seed phrase or private key?
     > - See the section on [backing up your wallet](/rif/wallet/user-guide/wallet-backup/).
 - Can I add custom tokens to my RIF Wallet?
-    > - No, the current version of the RIF Wallet App does not support adding custom tokens.
+    > - Developers can add custom tokens by default as well.
 To add other tokens, you will need to receive the token in your wallet.
 Any of the Rootstock addresses in “receive” can be used to receive funds in your wallet.
 However, the default tokens in the user's wallet are simple to add, any ERC20 tokens received in your wallet appears on default.
 - Can I swap tokens within the RIF Wallet?
     > - The current version of the RIF Wallet does not include swaps as a built-in functionality yet.
 - Why do I need to deploy my wallet?